yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/create-deployments/read-replicas.md

 type: docs
 ---

 You can create a universe that includes both a primary cluster and a [read replica](../../../architecture/docdb-replication/read-replicas/) cluster in a hybrid cloud deployment, as well as dynamically add, edit, and remove a read replica cluster.

+You can add up to 15 read replicas to a universe.
+The number of read replicas can't exceed the number of nodes in the read replica cluster.

-The example presented in this document shows how to deploy a universe with primary cluster in Oregon (US-West) and read replica cluster in Northern Virginia (US-East).
+The following example shows how to deploy a universe with primary cluster in Oregon (US-West) and read replica cluster in Northern Virginia (US-East).

 {{< note title="Note" >}}
 YugabyteDB Anywhere does not support read replica configuration for Kubernetes and OpenShift cloud providers.